Lapacho: benefits, dosage, contraindications

 Anti-inflammatory

-Cyclopentene derivatives and compounds like beta-lapachone suppress inflammatory responses by blocking the production of prostaglandin E2 and NO via the inhibition of COX-2 enzymes and NO synthase expression.
+Cyclopentene derivatives and compounds such as beta-lapachone suppress inflammatory responses by blocking the production of prostaglandin E2 and nitric oxide via inhibition of the expression of the enzymes COX-2 and nitric oxide synthase.
 They also reduce pro-inflammatory cytokines (IL-1β, IL-6, TNF-α) and macrophage-mediated responses.
-This action has been confirmed by animal studies on carrageenan-induced edema models.
+This action has been confirmed by animal studies in carrageenan-induced edema models.

 Usages associés